Morphemes in Linguistics

 The word "Buyers"

-This word made up three morphemes.
+This word made three morphemes.

 {Buy}+{er} + {s}

-These are the minimum unit.
+These are the minimum units.

 There are two kinds of morphemes.
 These are: